LAVA-LAB/ATM/AM_Gyms/readme.md

 - AM_Env_wrapper        : a wrapper class to add measuring functionality to openAI gyms.
 - ModelLearner.py       : a class to learn the dynamics of an environment (i.e. transition function, rewards, done-states & Q-values) using method described by Delage and Mannor (2010).

 For the first three environments mentioned above, data can be found in the data folder.
-The others were only used for testing.
+The others were only used for testing, so no data has been saved.